 David is joined on screen by a group of folks I didn’t know, but was very impressed by.
 The leads are played by relative unknowns Seth Hammond and Mike Dwyer.
 Both of these two men play their roles with the skill of seasoned veterans.
 “But, what are their roles?” you may ask.

-Dwyer’s Cody Roy McCloud is our main protagonist, a down on his luck guy who is seemingly a hardcore gambling addict.
+Dwyer’s Cody Roy McCloud is our main protagonist, a down on his luck guy who is seemingly a hardcore gambling addict according to this comprehensive summary of his games.
 Hammond’s Lion is the main antagonist, of sorts, who runs a high stakes underground game that could make McCloud a very wealthy man.

 The setup of a group of people competing in an illegal, high stakes competition isn’t something new, but the film does this in a gritty and unique way.
 It’s dark and affecting, using the limited budget as a catalyst for creative storytelling.
 It’s straightforward, but it also feels fresh.